 - Filing deadline — June 3rd, 2019 at Noon

 Up for election in 2019 (for term beginning January 2020)

 Up for election in 2021 (for term beginning January 2020)

 - Northwest District

-Candidates for council members from a district shall have been residents of the district for which they seek election for at least six (6) months prior to their election and continue to reside in the district during their term of office.
-All candidates must be citizens of the United States and qualified electors of the city.
-An individual seeking elected city office must be a “qualified elector.”
-This means at the time of the election, the person must be a registered voter in the city (and if the city is divided into wards, within the particular district).
+- Candidates seeking election to represent a specific district must have been residents of the district for which they seek election for at least six months prior to their election and continue to reside in the district during their term of office.

 **Effective April of 2007, Council Members do not receive any compensation for their service.